 - 2 tbsp (14g) finely diced pecans

 - Whisk together the oats, cocoa powder, baking powder, cinnamon, and salt in a medium bowl.
-In a separate bowl, whisk together the coconut oil, egg white, milk, and vanilla.
+In a separate bowl, whisk together the coconut oil or butter, egg white, milk, and vanilla.
 Stir in the maple syrup.
 Add in the oat mixture, stirring just until incorporated.
-Fold in 2 tablespoons of miniature chocolate chips, coconut, and pecans.
+Fold in the coconut, pecans, and 2 tablespoons of miniature chocolate chips.
 Chill the cookie dough for 30 minutes.

 - Preheat the oven to 325°F, and line a baking sheet with a silicone baking mat or parchment paper.

-- Drop the cookie dough into 15 rounded scoops onto the prepared sheet, and flatten to the desired thickness and width using a spatula.
+- Drop the cookie dough into 15 rounded scoops onto the prepared sheet.
+Flatten to ⅜”-thick using a spatula.
 Gently press the remaining miniature chocolate chips into the tops.
 Bake at 325°F for 10-13 minutes.
 Cool on the pan for 10 minutes before turning out onto a wire rack.

 View Nutrition Information + Weight Watchers Points